 - Hyperthyroid: An underactive thyroid can cause an increase in hunger.
 This gland is directly connected to the metabolic rate of a dog, which can lead to weight gain as well.
 If you notice a drastic weight gain in your dog it is best to go to your veterinarian to see if they have a hyperthyroid problem.

 Low Nutritional Food

-Another reason for fast eating could be dog food with not enough nutritional value.
-If dogs do not get enough nutrition they won’t feel satisfied and will continue to be hungry.
+Another reason for fast eating could be that your dog’s food doesn’t have enough nutritional value.
+If dogs do not get enough nutrition, they won’t feel satisfied and will continue to be hungry.
 As a result, they will “inhale” their food every time you feed them.
 You may think dog food that says “complete and balanced” means it has everything a dog needs, but think again.
 Instead, look at what’s in the food on the ingredient list.
 Make sure it has specific meat listed at the top instead of plant or grain protein-based food.

 If your weekly schedule allows for It, consider dividing your dog’s meals into several smaller meals and feed them at regular intervals throughout each day.
 This may not prevent your dog from eating fast, but it will prevent them from eating too much too fast.
 It will also allow them to digest the smaller dish of food faster than the bigger meals.